 A proposal can receive up to five points if it is supportive of transit-oriented development (TOD).
-The applicant should provide documentation showing that the proposed project is within a half mile of a transit station on the CTfastrak line or CTrail's Hartford Line.
+The applicant should provide documentation showing that the proposed project is within a half mile of a park and ride lot or a transit station on the CTfastrak guideway or CTrail Hartford Line.
 If the project is within a quarter mile of a transit station, the applicant should document that as well.
 Also, key to supporting TOD, any elements of the project that enhance bicycle and pedestrian connections within the project area should be clearly stated and documented.